Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 | lemon | lemon | 0.8490372 | lemon_0084.jpg | 1 |

 <br>
-In our data, we have:
+In my data, I had:

 * Actual Label: The true label for that image
 * Prediction Label: The predicted label for the image (from the network)